isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/upgrade-xml-documentation.md

 >[!NOTE]
 >
-> You need not perform these steps if you upgrade from 4.3.0
+> You need not perform these steps if you upgrade from 4.3.0 or 4.2.1.

 Perform the following steps for indexing the existing content and use the new find and replace text at map level: